-The Way It Is Now:

-In the event of an earthquake or major disaster, the City relies on its fire and police departments to provide emergency response.
-These departments depend on a variety of facilities and infrastructures which include:
+The Way It Is Now: In the event of an earthquake or major disaster, the City relies on its fire and police departments to provide emergency response.
+These departments depend on facilities and infrastructure, which include:

-- An Auxiliary Water Supply System (AWSS) that provides a dedicated high-pressure water supply system for fighting fires.
-It includes a reservoir, pipes, cisterns, pump stations and highpressure fire hydrants.
-This system, built in response to the 1906 earthquake, is deteriorating;
+- The Citywide Auxiliary Water Supply System (AWSS), which provides a dedicated highpressure water system for fighting fires.
+It includes a reservoir, pipes, cisterns, pump stations and high-pressure fire hydrants.
+This system was built in response to the 1906 earthquake;

 - Neighborhood fire stations;

 - Neighborhood police stations; and

 - The Police Command Center.

-Both the Southern District police station and the Police Command Center are housed in the Hall of Justice at 850 Bryant Street.
-A study commissioned by the City indicates that these facilities are not expected to be operational after a major earthquake.
+Both the Southern District Police Station and the Police Command Center are housed in the Hall of Justice at 850 Bryant St. Studies commissioned by the City indicate that the AWSS, several fire stations and the Hall of Justice are deteriorating and probably could not be used after a major earthquake.